isc-projects/bind9/doc/arm/reference.rst

    for the domain, canceling the effects of any forwarders in the ``options`` statement.
-Thus, to use this type of zone to change the behavior of the global ``forward`` option (that is, "forward first" to, then "forward only", or vice versa), but using the same servers as set globally, re-specify the global forwarders.
+Thus, to use this type of zone to change the behavior of the global ``forward`` option (that is, "forward first" to, then "forward only", or vice versa), but use the same servers as set globally, re-specify the global forwarders.

 ``redirect``